jfrx-capco/feature-flag-springboot-app/README.md

 ####NOTE: If USER_ID is invalid(other than 1, 2 or 3), it throws "UserNotFoundException" exception and returns a 404 HTTP STATUS code.
 •••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••

-## REFER "CommonUtil.java" file for hardcoded data.
-No DB configuration is in place for this app.
+## REFER "CommonUtil.java" file for hardcoded static data.
+No DB configuration is in place for this app yet.
 ## Test files are present in the package: "test/java/com.assessment.featureflags/".
-## No security has been added to this app.
+## No security has been added to this app yet.